sarthakmishraa/SM_SEC/README.md

 # SM_SEC
-SM SEC is a camera security surveillance web application brought to you by Sarthak Mishra
+SM SEC is a camera security surveillance web application in progress brought to you by Sarthak Mishra